 Real-time Weather Reports

 We are the closest location to Kite beach and Kanaha Beach.
 Call us for the first hand real-time wind and weather reports. our forecasting is pretty good too!.
-So before you drive across the island or fly inter-island give us a call, and we will give you the weather info you need.
-1 (808) 280-7060
+So before you drive across the island or fly inter-island give check in with our Wind Pages first.
+Join us on our Facebook Pages too for tips, updates and forecasts.

 What Causes Wind?
 Wind is the result of unequal heating of the earth’s surface.
 The equator receives the most sunshine, and heats up more than the polar regions.
 The land heats faster that the ocean etc. When the heat rises it warms the air expands changing its density and causes it to rise.
 Rising air creates a drop in air pressure.
 Descending air increases the air pressure.
 Differences in air pressure at the earth’s surface are what cause the winds at the surface.
 Wind is the movement of air flowing from a high pressure area to a low pressure area.
 The greater the difference between the high and the low pressure, the stronger the resulting wind will be.
 We can see the highs and the lows on the weather maps.
 Extreme lows are called tropical storms or cyclones.
 Weather systems move across the earth’s surface, generally from west to east.